Soroush-Pasandideh/OS_Linux_Shell/README.md

 ```

 ## Delete empty spaces
-This command deletes all empty spaces from the file and show it.
+This command deletes all empty spaces from the file and shows it.
 You can run this command as follows
 ```
 des fileAddress